 - Plaintiff was economically dependent on Defendant for at least 7 straight years,

-- Defendant’s Handbook at page 13 “strictly forbids” Plaintiff from “accepting money” from clients – instead requiring those persons wishing to give extra to Plaintiff to be “referred to [Defendant’s] administration,” and
+- Defendant’s Handbook at page 13 “strictly forbids” Plaintiff from “accepting money” from clients – instead of requiring those persons wishing to give extra to Plaintiff to be “referred to [Defendant’s] administration,” and

 - Defendant had 2 non-compete agreements with Plaintiff – prohibiting Plaintiff from “competition with or against” Defendant.
 Defendant not only precluded Plaintiff from opportunities while she worked for it, but also for 2 years after her separation.